-Every baby is different, and each feeding can be different too.
-Look for signs that your baby is hungry and let them decide how much and how fast to feed.
+There is no set length of time.
+Let your baby decide how much and how quickly to feed.
 Your baby should look relaxed while feeding.
 Use paced bottle feeding to keep your baby comfortable and safe.
 Paced bottle feeding helps your baby drink more slowly and take breaks more easily.
 To learn more, visit our website.